 The scheduling of CBD is extremely important for many reasons.
 Foremost is that the rescheduling of Epidiolex is the first time that the Drug Enforcement Administration has recognized cannabis as having medicinal value.
 Most important however is the fact that people need to know what they can and cannot legally possess, as well as where to obtain CBD that is consistent and safe.
 Where CBD is scheduled I through V on the list of controlled substances will lay the framework of when, where, and what it can be used for, and will give the public access to a natural medicine that people have been using successfully for thousands of years.

-Ryan is currently The Content Marketing Editor at Baked Bros.
-He is a graduate of Arizona State University with a B.A. in Educational Studies with an emphasis on Environmental Education.
-Ryan has experience in the cannabis industry as a Patient Consultant and Brand Ambassador.
+Ryan is currently Marketing Coordinator at Baked Bros.
+He is a graduate of Arizona State University with a B.A. in Educational Studies, and an emphasis on Environmental Education.
+Ryan has experience in the cannabis industry as a Patient Consultant, Content Marketing Editor, and Brand Ambassador.

 - British Journal Of Pharmacology (Ethan Russo, 2011)